Hike in Cortina: Lower Fanes Falls

 The water leap

-Once you are happy, return to the rest area, from there retrace the road until you reach the car again.
+Once you are happy and you've passed under the waterfall.
+From there, retrace the road until you reach the car again.
 It will take you approximately an hour.

 Sentiero 60 minuti